willy-wagtail/bulbasaur-server/pihole-unbound/README.md

 On your home network's router, change the default DNS server to point to the IP address of the pihole-unbound host.

-Verify that advert blocking works using this (ad-blocker test)[https://ads-blocker.com/testing/].
+Verify that advert blocking works using this [ad-blocker test](https://ads-blocker.com/testing/).

 Stop pihole-unbound docker container
 - ``docker-compose down``